JbellMD/ai_test_env_NLP/README.md

-# NLP Toolkit for ReadyTensor
+# ModularNLP: A Unified Framework for Multi-Task NLP

 A comprehensive, modular, and extensible NLP toolkit supporting multiple tasks, models, and deployment options, designed for both research and production environments.
 This project provides a complete solution for building, training, evaluating, and deploying state-of-the-art NLP models across various tasks and domains.